physzqi/physzqi.github.io/_pages/fun.md

 Soccer
 ====
 I am a member of Cornell CDSC (Chinese Dragon Soccer Club).
-I have competed in a few Ivy Cup Tournaments with the team.
+I have travelled with the team and competed in a few Ivy Cup Tournaments.
 During the school year, I regularly play intramural games (indoor and outdoor), as well as pickup soccer.

 Legends of the Three Kingdoms (三国杀)
 ====